The Pen is Mightier Than the Sword.

 The ultimate intention is for the marriage to get an A+, not just a single spouse.
 Two (failing) 50% grades will not make a “100%”’ in a godly marriage.

-So, as we cleave to each other, let’s strive to bring 100% to the table for the Teacher to finally say, “Well done!”
+So, as we cleave to each other, let’s strive to bring 100% to the table for the Teacher to finally say to both spouses, “Well done!”